DaveLindberg/dl-gatsby/src/pages/06-user-experience-upper-valley-aquatics-center.md

   date: "2018-01-15"
   image: "/assets/images/poolside.jpg"
   message: "At the core of all our work, you’ll find user-centered design."
-  message2: "From marketing to UI to print, results happen when people can meet their needs."
+  messagex: "From marketing to UI to print, results happen when people can meet their needs."
   cta: "Case Study: Upper Valley Aquatic Center"
   pullquote: "\"Dave is a clear and calm marketing expert, highly skilled in asking the important questions and offering solutions that have revolutionized our ability for us to sell more of what we offer.\"<br /><span>— Lisa Vallejo Sorensen,<br/>Communications Director at Upper Valley Aquatic Center</span>"
   testimonial: ""